You have no items in your Shopping Basket.

 - Limited bespoke options if patient has significant deformity

-In conclusion, both methods significantly improved ulcer healing rates.
+Both methods of casting significantly improved ulcer healing rates, however, no comparison is drawn of healing rates achieved as only 2 patients were studied.
 Although rubbing caused additional ulceration with the Traditional TCC, the bespoke design allowed the application of deflective felt to be applied underneath the cast successfully.
-No rubbing was noted with the TCC-EZ.
+No rubbing was noted with the TCC-EZ®.

 Marie Stirling would like to acknowledge the support she received from plaster technicians, Glen Forsyth and Lorna Beattie, who were a great help throughout the project.